ruireng/ruireng/README.md

 - ⚡ Fun fact: ...
 -->
 <!-- is this a comment? -->
-My name is Roy and I am a third year Computer Engineering student at KTH Royal Institute of Technology.
+My name is Roy and I am a third year student at KTH Royal Institute of Technology.

 **Contact:**
  - royl@kth.se